farithadnan/Flopper-CMS/README.md

-# Simple Content Management System (CMS): Creating simple Blog with Procedural PHP
+# Creating simple CMS Blog with Procedural PHP

 Simple Content Management System (CMS), is a simple CMS project that uses PHP's fundamental like, variables, prepare statement, get, post request, array and etc. This project purposes is only being used for self-learning in using PHP in the web development.
 This project is created based on a PHP courses in UDEMY which is "PHP for Beginners - Become a PHP Master - CMS Project " - by Edwin Diaz.
 This CMS blog also uses outsource library in its development, such as mailtrap, pusher, bootstrap composer & ckeditor.